Indiana Non-Profit Information Technology Organization, Inc. Let's Encrypt Certificate Expires in 80 days and 5 hours

 Do you have an audited financial statements?

-What is important to the Inpito?
+What is important to the Indiana Non-Profit Information Technology Organization, Inc.?

 Are you a charity?